Finsbury Rifles: 44 (Finsbury Rifles) LAA Battery

 On 15 February 1940, 44 LAA Bty went to Fleet, Hampshire, France to help form a new 101 LAA/Anti-Tank Rgt for 1st Support Group in 1st Armoured Division with the BEF.
 It sailed for France on 16 May when the Battle of France had already begun.
 It immediately went into action to hold crossings over the Seine until the tanks arrived, though the LAA batteries only had Lewis gunss.
 It took part in the Battle of Abbeville and then, when the bulk of the BEF had been evacuated from Dunkirk the remnants of the Support Group fought on until they were evacuated from western France in Operation Aerial (15–17 June).
 101st LAA/AT Rgt was broken up in November 1940, but 44 LAA Bty did not return to its parent unit.
 Instead it joined a new 61st LAA Rg in 1st Support Group, with which it fought in North Africa.

 Meanwhile, the rest of 12th LAA Rgt was serving in 6th AA Bde in 6th AA Division, responsible for AA defence of RAF airfields in Essex during the Battle of Britain and early part of the Blitz.
 By May 1941 it was in 60th AA Bde in 8th AA Division, responsible for covering Yeovil, Exeter and Portland.

 Middle East

-In March 1942 the regiment began the two-month voyage to the Middle East, joining 8th AA Bde of Tenth Amy in Iraq in May.
-In September it transferred to Persia and Iraq Command (PAIFORCE), and then in May 1943 moved on to MEF in Egypt.
-From there it joined Eighth Army in Tunisia, where it was preparing for the invasion of Sicily (Operation Husky).
+In March 1942 the regiment began the two-month voyage to the Middle East, joining 8th Anti-Aircraft Brigade of the British Tenth Army in Iraq in May.
+In September it transferred to Persia and Iraq Command (PAIFORCE), and then in May 1943 it moved on to Middle East Force (MEF) in Egypt.
+From there it joined the British Eighth Army in Tunisia, where it was preparing for the invasion of Sicily (Operation Husky).